 IP Differentiated Services code point marking (IETF RFC 2474 [4]) shall be supported.
-The mapping between traffic categories and Diffserv code points shall be configurable by O&M based on 5G QoS Class Identifier (5CI) Characteristics and other NG-RAN traffic parameters.
+The mapping between traffic categories and Diffserv code points shall be configurable by O&M based on 5G QoS Identifier (5QI), the Priority Level (if explicitly signalled), and other NG-RAN traffic parameters (e.g. ARP).
 Traffic categories are implementation-specific and may be determined from the application parameters.